 Moreover, I do possess the ideology that, unless you are or have been an addict, in some form or another, then you do not truly know what it’s like.
 This statement is definitely not meant to come across as bumptious or unwelcoming, either.
-It’s just, non-addicts are simply not aware of just how plaguing an addiction can be (and often times is).
+It’s just, non-addicts are simply not aware of precisely how plaguing an addiction can be (and often times is).
 Plus, it’s not just the dozens of botched relationships, missed job opportunities, various firings, or even the terrifying legal challenges that make the illness so incredibly agonizing.
 At the end of the day, the worst part of experiencing addiction is the alienation that always comes along with it.

 I will be personal about my life on this blog, and you should be too.
 If you want to privately message me an idea or story to actually feature on Calling All Addicts, then I will post it, without a doubt.
 Every single addict has at least one idea that is worth hearing out.
 (Anonymous posts are welcome, too.)

 AND PLEASE REMEMBER: If you’re actively using and you are contemplating getting sober (you’ve already started on that colorful road to recovery, actually), then you are more than welcome here.
 Comment if you like.
 Ask for advice should you feel inclined.
 Just thinking about it is proof that you have already ignited a voyage to full recovery.